 16. Attend A Christmas Play, Concert, Parade, Live Nativity,

-In every community there is usually plenty of free Christmas plays, concerts, parades and live nativity scenes for families to enjoy.
-Don’t forget to check out what you local library has to offer as well.
-Our kids have enjoyed free Christmas crafts, Christmas themed story hours and more thanks to our local library.
+In every community, there is usually plenty of free Christmas plays, concerts, parades, and live nativity scenes for families to enjoy.
+Don’t forget to check out what your local library has to offer as well.
+Our kids have enjoyed free Christmas crafts, Christmas themed story hours, and more thanks to our local library.

 17. Visit Santa

 Yes, you will probably have to turn down the expensive photo, but sitting on Santa’s lap is free and most kids get a kick out of it.
 Now I say most kids because one of mine was extremely fearful of our mall Santa for years –so yeah, most kids enjoy this.

 Graham cracker gingerbread houses are fairly inexpensive to make and kids love them.
 You can either make just one as a family or let the children each make one–it all depends on your budget and your patience level.

 Usually during after Christmas clearance sales in toy stores and bookstores you can find wonderful Christmas puzzles like this one.
 These are great to snatch up and place on a card table next Christmas for the whole family to work on either in one evening or a little at a time all season long.

 For those of you with little ones, a simple Christmas themed puzzle with 24 pieces will do and they usually are not that expensive.